madhurima2902/Business-Analytics-Portfolio/README.md

 Welcome to my professional Data Analytics portfolio.
 With a background in management consulting and operational excellence, I am now focused on applying data-driven decision-making to solve real-world business problems.

-This repository showcases selected projects that demonstrate my ability to work across the data analytics lifecycle—from data cleaning and transformation to analysis, visualization, and insight generation.
+This repository showcases selected projects that demonstrate my ability to work across the data analytics lifecycle—from data cleaning and transformation to analysis, visualisation, and insight generation.

 ---

 ## 💼 About Me

-I am a certified Scrum Master with 6+ years of professional experience in procurement, supplier governance, training development, and business process optimization.
+I am a certified Scrum Master with 6+ years of professional experience in procurement, supplier governance, training development, and business process optimisation.
 Currently based in the US, I am upskilling in data analytics and business intelligence to transition into analyst roles across sectors like finance, manufacturing, and healthcare.

-I’m enrolled in the **Google Data Analytics Professional Certificate** and actively working on real-world projects using Excel, SQL, R, Power BI, and Tableau.
+I have completed the **Google Data Analytics Professional Certificate** and am actively working on real-world projects using Excel, SQL, R, Power BI, and Tableau.

 ---